Abinavsankar/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the standard python libraries for Gradient design.
+Step 1: Import the standard python libraries for Gradient design.

-2.Introduce the variables needed to execute the function.
+Step 2: Introduce the variables needed to execute the function.

-3.Use function for the representation of the graph.
+Step 3: Use function for the representation of the graph.

-4.Using for loop apply the concept using the formulae.
+Step 4: Using for loop apply the concept using the formulae.

-5.Execute the program and plot the graph.
+Step 5: Execute the program and plot the graph.

-6.Predict and execute the values for the given conditions.
+Step 6: Predict and execute the values for the given conditions.

 ## Program:
 ```